Introduction

 • definition of the formal buyer;

-• CPF enrollment or regularization;
+• CPF registration or regularization;

 • review of the property record;